Learn how to make a beautiful 3D paper heart box for that special gift or just to show someone just how much you love

 How to Make Your 3D Paper Heart Box

-First, download the patterns for my 3d heart box from my free resource library.
+First, download the patterns for my 3d heart box (Design #141) from my free resource library.
 If you’re going to cut them out on your cutting machine, upload the file to your design software.
 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.